Legend of Emperors

 Legend of Emperors is a Hong Kong manhua (Chinese comic) series drawn and written by Wong Yuk-long.
-It was first published in 1993.
-It features fictionalised stories of various ancient Chinese rulers, incorporating elements of wuxia and Chinese mythology as well.
+It was first published in 1ed stories of various ancient Chinese rulers, incorporating elements of wuxia and Chinese mythology as well.
 In Malaysia, the series' title is renamed Alam Perwira, which means World of Warriors.

 Story arcs

 As of today, the manhua series has seven story arcs, each about a different ancient Chinese ruler.